 Muffler & Go Offers Auto Repair Services You Can Count On!

-Since 1985, Muffler & Go has provided motorists in the Fenton, MI 48430 area with comprehensive auto repair services that include 4x4 Services, Alignment, Batteries, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Wheel Services, General Services, Heating and Cooling Services, Import Cars & Trucks, Miscellaneous Services, Oil Change, Quick Lube Services, Towing, Transmission Services and Undercar Services.
+Since 1985, Muffler & Go has provided motorists in the Fenton, MI 48430 area with comprehensive auto repair services that include 4x4 Services, AC Repair, Alignment, Batteries, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Wheel Services, General Services, Heating and Cooling Services, Import Cars & Trucks, Miscellaneous Services, Oil Change, Quick Lube Services, Towing, Transmission Services and Undercar Services.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 You'll be hard-pressed to find the same level of expertise that our auto mechanic specialists provide!
 We have years of experience working on both domestic and import vehicles of all makes and models and can work with you to find cost-effective repair and maintenance alternatives.